-Bare in mind your portion sizes and try and use a container that is roughly the same size so you don't end up with a massive tub with not a lot in taking up loads of space in the freezer.
+Consider your portion sizes and try and use a container that is roughly the same size.
+That way, you don't end up with a massive tub taking up loads of space in the freezer.

 Whatever container you're using make sure to get out as much air as possible to reduce the risk of freezer burn.
 If you're using containers you can even press a layer of cling film over the top of the chicken mix to create a better seal before putting on the lid.

-Another thing to consider is thawing time, if you've got a large family size portion it might be a good idea to use a big freezer bag and spread it out in the bag so its flat rather than using a container.
+Another thing to consider is thawing time.
+If you've got a large portion it might be a good idea to use a big freezer bag.
+Spread it out in the bag so it's flat rather than using a container.
 It will freeze quicker, and thaw quicker too!

 Always be sure to label the container or bag with the date and what it is!